waseemtannous/Subtitles/README.md

 WHISPER_MODEL_SIZE = 'large-v3'
 ```

-Install the python packages and run the pipeline:
+Install the python packages in a seperate and clean environment and run the pipeline:

 ```bash
 cd Subtitles